Marion Norbert-Riberolle

-Marion Norbert-Riberolle (Troyes, January 7, 1999) is a French and after naturalization from 2021 a Belgian cyclist.
-She is mainly active in cyclo-cross.
+Marion Norbert-Riberolle (born 7 January 1999) is a French and naturalized Belgian cyclist.
+She is mainly active in cyclo-cross and road racing.
 In 2020 she won gold at the French elite cyclo-cross championship.
-In the 2019-2020 season, she won gold at the U23 World championship and bronze at the U23 European championship.
+In the 2019–2020 season, she won gold at the U23 World championship and bronze at the U23 European championship.
 In 2022 and 2023 she won the silver medal at the Belgian elite cyclo-cross championship.
 She rides for the Belgian team Crelan-Fristads (cyclo-cross) and Fenix-Deceuninck (road).

+She became a citizen of Belgium in 2021.